-In this case, we recommend clearing your cache and cookies for your entire browser and then restarting your computer.
-Sometimes a reset of your system environment will resolve these types of issues, so this is a "catch-all" solution before a further investigation is required!
-Instructions for clearing your cache and cookies for our supported browsers are linked below:
+In this case, we recommend clearing your cache and cookies for your entire web browser and restarting your computer.
+This can help to reset your system environment and potentially resolve these types of issues.
+If you are unsure how to clear your cache and cookies, you can follow the instructions linked below for our supported web browsers:

 Check your system and browser settings

 Confirm the Mic/Cam settings for your operating system